MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 - Conditions to support recommendations and automatic labeling

 At this stage, do not select the option to protect documents and emails.
-However, after you have configured labels for automatic labeling, run the [Azure Information Protection scanner](deploy-aip-scanner.md) on your local data stores in discovery mode.
-Running the scanner in discovery mode helps you fine-tune your label configuration and prepares you for classifying and protecting files in bulk.
+However, after you have configured labels for automatic labeling, run the [Azure Information Protection scanner](deploy-aip-scanner.md) on your local data stores in discovery mode and to match your policy.
+Running the scanner with this configuration tells you which labels would be applied to files.
+This information helps you fine-tune your label configuration and prepares you for classifying and protecting files in bulk.

 ### Step 4: Prepare for data protection